 Would you like to stay in this area?
 Check out our range of furnished rental apartments in the glamorous 8th arrondissement.

 The 9th arrondissement

 The 9th is also a business district as well as being home to some of Paris’ most iconic attractions.
-The boulevard Haussmann, for example, is probably the greatest showpiece of 19th-Century Parisian architecture.
-The 9th also crosses into the lively neighbourhood of Pigalle on the Southern tip of Montmartre.
+The Boulevard Haussmann, for example, is probably the greatest showpiece of 19th century Parisian architecture.
+The 9th also crosses into the lively neighborhood of Pigalle on the southern tip of Montmartre.
 Here are our top 3 places to visit:

 Would you like to stay in this area when you visit Paris?
 Check out our range of furnished rental apartments in the iconic 9th arrondissement.

 The 10th arrondissement is home to Paris’ two largest train stations, Gare du Nord and Gare de l’Est, and crosses the trendy Canal Saint Martin.
 Bursting with exotic bars and restaurants, the 10th is a more affordable option than many of Paris’ neighborhoods and increasingly popular with students and young families.
 Here are our top 3 recommendations:

 1) The Saint-Quentin covered market